Msida

-Msida (L-Imsida, Misida) is a harbour town in the Eastern Region of Malta with a population of 7,623 (2021).
+Msida (L-Imsida, Misida) is a harbour and university town in the Eastern Region of Malta.
+The population of Msida was 16,001 in July 2024.
+This included 9,008 males and 6,993 females; 6,017 Maltese nationals and 9,984 foreign nationals.

 Location

 The town is located just west of Valletta on the northeast coast of Malta.
-The neighbouring towns of Msida are Ta' Xbiex, Gżira, San Ġwann, Birkirkara, Santa Venera, Ħamrun and Pietà.
+The neighbouring towns of Msida are Ta' Xbiex, Gżira, San Ġwann, Birkirkara, Santa Venera, Hamrun and Pietà.

 Msida is an important town for travellers as many bus routes pass through it.

 Etymology

 The name Msida is said to originate from an Arabic word, meaning "a fisherman's dwelling".
 However it could also have been derived from the word 'Omm Sidna', meaning 'The Mother of Our Lord' since there could have been a small chapel dedicated to the Blessed Virgin Mary, Mother of God.

 Church and traditions

 The patron saint of Msida is Saint Joseph while the protector is The Immaculate Conception of the Blessed Virgin Mary.

 For a week and a half every July, the town celebrates the feast of Saint Joseph.
 The feast of Msida is famous for its pole climbing challenge called il-Ġostra.
 This traditional competition sees a large number of men queuing to climb a well-greased pole in order to reach the top and collect a scarf as a winning sign.
 The pole is suspended above the sea which allows the many unsuccessful competitors to fall safely and swim back to shore.
 The two towns that organise il-Gostra regularly are Msida and St. Julians.